top of page

 • Healthy within guidelines.

-Matching you up with a carrier that is friendly to your circumstances is one of our most important functions, and is where the process begins.
+Matching you up with a carrier that is friendly to your circumstances is one of our most important functions and is where the process begins.

 Changes in circumstances after the policy has been issued will not affect the underlying guarantees until the Guaranteed Renewability period expires, which is typically to age 65.
 The transfer of risk against future changes is the whole point, after all, especially as it relates to health.
 The transfer of risk applies to other types of life changes as well.

 In general, disability is measured against the work you were performing immediately prior to claim, even if the policy was originally acquired while working in a different occupation.
 In the event of unemployment, the policy itself doesn't change.
-However, if disability occurs during a long enough stretch of unemployment, there could be some question as to what exactly you are disabled from.
+However, if disability occurs during a long enough stretch of unemployment, there could be some question as to what exactly you're disabled from.

 Alternative Products That Are Easier to Qualify For